 Jed Foundation

 The Jed Foundation (JED) brings mental health programming to students, including help with life skills, substance abuse, suicide prevention and awareness, and online resources.
 Their JED Campus program specifically works with individual schools to strengthen the sense of community and overall mental health, but JED itself also more broadly offers information and advice on a wide range of topics, including anxiety, stress, loneliness, cyberbullying, financial stress, and relationship problems.
 Other resources include finding support, whether it’s a culturally competent therapist or a specific online community.
-JED also offers campaigns, like , which worked to make mental health conversations with friends—especially social groups focused primarily on fun—to feel more natural and less uncomfortable.
+JED also offers campaigns, like , which work to make mental health conversations with friends—especially social groups focused primarily on fun—to feel more natural and less uncomfortable.

 Mental Health America